Valokoodari/CubeSolver/docs/week_2.md

 - Implemented the data structure of a cube (5 hours)
 - Set up GitHub Action and Codecov (1 hour)
 - UI with almost all of the required features (1 hour)
+- A simple script for testing and style checking (1 hour)

 ## Progress on the program
 - It's now possible to play with the Rubik's cube